sagecodes/intro-to-python/README.md

 - Feel free to move ahead
 - Be patient and nice

+### Challenges:
+Get the most out of this workkshop!
+We'll occasionally do a "CHALLENGE" where I give you an exercise to do in several minutes.
+It can be even more effective to partner up with someome next to you, but you can work on your own if you want.
+No pressure to solve the challenge.
+I'll share how I would solve it after the time is up.

 ## About me:
 I'm [Sage Elliott](http://sageelliott.com/).
 I'm a Technology Evangelist at Galvanize Seattle.
 In the past decade I've worked as a software and hardware engineer with mostly with Startups and Agencies in Seattle and Central Florida.
 I love technology!
 I'm currently learning more about Deep Learning & Computer Vision.
 If you're looking for a job or next steps in learning, let me know!